-At a time when restaurants are closed and supermarkets have bare shelves, London's local food stores and delis are more important than ever.
-We show you where to pick up the essentials during lockdown.
+Stocking up pre-lockdown?
+Forget the queues at the supermarket - London's local food stores and delis are more important than ever.
+We show you where to pick up the essentials around town.

 Where: Euston - 161-163 Drummond Street, London NW1 2PB